PotatoGod123/City-Viewer-BackEnd/README.md

 Actual time neeeded to comeplete: 2 Hours 30mins

+5. Added yelp and movies API into server, when called by routes they will send requested data back to the front end.

+Estimate of time needed to complete: 3 Hours

+Start Time: 05:30pm

+Finish Time: 06:50pm

+Actual time neeeded to comeplete: 1 Hours 30mins

 ## Architecture
-Using Javascript with Node.js and it's libraries and a couple of dependecies(dotenv,express,cors).
+Using Javascript with Node.js and it's libraries and a couple of dependecies(dotenv,express,cors,superagent) while having a database as well using postgres.

 ### WRRC
 This is an image of WRRC for lab07